Pinku531680/warden/README.md

 Building Warden required moving past basic framework abstractions to confront the core realities of distributed infrastructure design.
 Below are the foundational paradigms and engineering truths established through this project:

 ### 1. The Reality of Message Queues (Buffers, Not Magic)
-* **The Insight:** Message queues are not bulletproof architectural black boxes—they are finite, memory-allocated network buffers.
-If downstream consumers lag or crash during a massive stream ingestion, an unprotected queue will face RAM exhaustion or force destructive disk paging.
+* **The Insight:** Message queues are not magical, indestructible black boxes—they are finite, memory-allocated network buffers.
+If downstream consumers fall behind during a massive stream ingestion, an unprotected queue will either run out of RAM or choke by dumping data onto the disk.
 * **The Solution:** Systems must be designed assuming the broker *will* fail or drop frames at scale.
 This reality drove the implementation of the backend watchdog layer to guarantee state reconstruction when volatile memory layers are cleared.

 ### 2. Deconstructing Exactly-Once Semantics (EOS)